PROBATE RULE 1: ADMINISTRATION AND GENERAL POLICIES

 C. CASE ASSIGNMENT

 I. DEADLINE FOR SUBMITTING PROPOSED ORDERS IN UNCONTESTED MATTERS

-J. OBJECTIONS K. PROBATE EARLY SETTLEMENT CONFERENCE PROGRAM
+K. PROBATE EARLY SETTLEMENT CONFERENCE PROGRAM

 L. CONTESTED MATTERS